AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/KUKA/EntertainTech/entertaintech.md

 ### SimpleEntertainTechProcessor

 The SimpleEntertainTechProcessor is a Post Processor for Mimic designed to program KUKA robots using the EntertainTech programming language and EMILY output file extension.
-No installation options are required for use of this package.
+The KUKA.EntertainTech installation option is required for use of this package.
 This processor IS time-based.

 ```
 Name: SimpleEntertainTechProcessor
 Robot type: KUKA
 Processor language: EntertainTech
 Output file extension: EMILY
-Required installation options: None
+Required installation options: KUKA.EntertainTech
 Time-based: True
 ```